egberts/egberts.github.io-src/content/articles/knowledge-management-analysis.md

-Noticed that Zettlr has second best polished appearance of UI of any KBM reviewed but it remains a note-taking app with a glorious self-grandious appearance of claiming to be a KBM.
+Noticed that Zettlr has second best polished appearance of UI of any KBM reviewed but it remains a note-taking app with a glorious self-grandiose appearance of claiming to be a KBM.
 But that is about the only thing that shine in this app; online reviews have all been counter-SEO'd and inflated by a lone user.

 Note: Electron is yet another disdainful bloatware with goals to make same graphic user interface (GUI) work across various platforms, in this case, specifically on macOS, iOS/iPadOS, Windows, and Linux.
-Unfortunatley, Signal app makes good use of Electron (which in itself is the single one most major security vulnerability that is awaiting to be revealed).
+Unfortunately, Signal app makes good use of Electron (which in itself is the single one most major security vulnerability that is awaiting to be revealed).

 Quickly ruled out for SW bloatness and lack of support for Apple iOS, even though Electron supports iOS.
-I suspect this to be yet another case of developer not wanting to go thru the notion of securing his DUNS ID and thusly his Apple Developer ID.
+I suspect this to be yet another case of developer not wanting to go thru the notion of securing his DUNS ID and thus his Apple Developer ID.

 Also ruled out due to spammy but artificial support for its software.
 Yep, author of Zettlr is trying too hard to elevate his stuff to something other than what it is supposed to be ... note-taking.
 (Also looking at you, [Alternatives.to](https://alternatives.to), for poor anti-spam support).